 • They tend not to share something that is in their possession

-• I remain involved in social games with rules with peers. • They tend not to respect the turn or show no sense of "rhythm" in the turn
+• Stay involved in social games with rules with peers. • They tend not to respect the shift or show no sense of "rhythm" in the shift

 • Poor tolerance to expectations